MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 * Temporarily prevent the app from being exclusive, e.g. by pressing the Windows key twice to toggle the Windows menu on and off or obscuring part of the game with another window
 * Once the game is back to its normal state, move the camera to a new location
 * Press your print screen shortcut
-	* It's important that you use print screen--don't take a screenshot with Steam for example, Steam can screenshot exclusive windows correctly.
+	* It's important that you use print screen--don't take a screenshot with Steam for example, Steam can screenshot exclusive windows correctly
 * Check the resulting screenshot:
 	* If the screen shot is up to date, you're not exclusive.
-	* If the screenshot is of the area of the game you were in while the windows menu/such was present, you are! (the menu/window itself will not appear in the screenshot)
+	* If the screenshot is of the area of the game you were in while the windows menu/such was present, you're in exclusive mode! (the menu/window itself will not appear in the screenshot)

-*Please note: I can't promise Microsoft won't fix this someday, you'll have to test for yourself whether these results are reproducible on your version of Windows.
+*Note: I can't promise Microsoft won't fix this someday, you'll have to test for yourself whether these results are reproducible on your version of Windows.
 If you're never able to get an out of date screenshot, it's either been fixed or you haven't tested a truely fullscreen exclusive app yet.*

 # Testing Methods of Gaining Fullscreen Exclusivity in OpenGL